 2. Then I removed the pins and turned the pieces, sewing right-side-in.

 3. To save me work and fabric I did not make whole covers for the seat cushions, instead I made a cover similar to fitted bedsheets, they are easy to remove and put back on.

 Some people are scared of white sofas, to them I say: Fear not!
-These white denim slipcovers can withstand anything you throw at them, a cycle through the washing machine and some bleach will cure whatever might ail them.
+These white denim slipcovers can withstand anything you throw at them, a cycle through the washing machine and some non-chlorine bleach will cure whatever might ail them.

 So what’s your opinion on white sofas?